Société de chemin de fer de la Gaspésie: Equipment roster

 SFG owns six 1800 hp RS-18u locomotives, numbered 1819, 1821, 1849, 1856, 1865 and 1868.
 They were originally built by the Montreal Locomotive Works in 1957-1958 and transferred to the Quebec Railway Corporation in 1998.
 1819, 1849 and 1856 were purchased from the New Brunswick East Coast Railway and 1865 was purchased from the Ottawa Central Railway.
 1821 and 1868 were purchased from the Charlevoix Railway who in turn had purchased them from the New Brunswick East Coast Railway.

 SFG also owns several pieces of maintenance equipment, including several flat cars, Difco side dump cars, Hart ballast hoppers, two snow plows, and three Pyle regulator type snow plows.
 All of their maintenance equipment was originally owned by CN and came from the New Brunswick East Coast Railway, Chemin de fer de la Matapédia et du Golfe and the Chemin de fer Baie des Chaleurs.
 The railway also owns a small number of ex-AMT, nee-GO single level coaches as well as two ex-AMT, nee-CN steam generator cars converted for use as HEP generators.

 L'Amiral tourist train

 In July 2013, the SCFG inaugurated a tourist train called L'Amiral along portions of the line.
-During the 2014 tourist season, the train ran between Percé (L'Anse-à-Beaufils) and Gaspé.
+During the 2014 tourist season, the train ran between Percé (L'Anse-à-Beaufils; Coin-du-Banc) and Gaspé.
 Service was suspended in 2015 for track repairs and has not yet been reinstated.

-The tourist train consists of two ex-AMT, nee-CN steam generator cars converted for use as HEP generator cars, three ex-AMT, nee-GO single level coaches, all painted for the tourist train.
+The tourist train consists of two ex-AMT, nee-CN steam generator cars converted for use as HEP generator cars, three ex-AMT, nee-GO RTC-85 single level coaches, all painted for the tourist train.
 RS-18u 1849 was also retrofitted and painted for use with the tourist train.